 WHERE CAN NUCORE FLOORING BE INSTALLED

 NuCore vinyl plank flooring can be installed in any room and at any level of the house, including basements.
-Because it is waterproof, it is also suitable for bathrooms and laundry rooms.
+Because it is waterproof, it is also a suitable vinyl plank flooring for a bathroom or laundry room.

 However, we do not recommend you use this kind of flooring for wet rooms or very high humidity spaces, like saunas.